ansys/pymechanical/doc/source/getting_started/wsl.rst

    sudo yum install openssl openssh-clients mesa-libGL mesa-libGLU motif libgfortran

-If using Ubuntu, follow the instructions in `Running Mechanical: Ubuntu <https://mechanical.docs.pyansys.com/getting_started/running_mechanical.html#ubuntu/>`_ .
+If you are using Ubuntu, follow the instructions in `Running Mechanical: Ubuntu <https://mechanical.docs.pyansys.com/getting_started/running_mechanical.html#ubuntu/>`_.

 Install Ansys Products
 -----------------------

-To install ANSYS products in WSL Linux:
+To install ANSYS products in WSL:

+1. Download the Ansys Structures image for the `Current  Release
+   <https://download.ansys.com/Current%20Release>`_ from the Ansys Customer Portal.

-1. Download the Ansys Structures image from the customer portal (`Current Release <https://download.ansys.com/Current%20Release>`_).
-If you are downloading the image on a Windows machine, you can later copy from it to WSL (recommended).
+   If you are  downloading the image on a Windows machine, you should later copy from it to WSL.

-2. Decompress the source code file (tar.gz) with:
+2. Extract the compressed source code file (tar.gz) with:

    .. code:: bash

        tar xvzf STRUCTURES_2022R2_LINX64.tgz

-3. To install Mechanical, go into the uncompressed folder and type:
+3. To install Mechanical, go into the folder where the files have been extracted and run this command:

    .. code:: bash